-In Chiapas culture manifests itself in many ways, such as in the gastronomy or murals, in the stories that parents tell their children, and in the unique way of life of some communities.
+In Chiapas culture manifests itself in many ways, such as in the gastronomy or murals.
+In the stories that parents tell their children, and in the unique way of life of some communities.
 But today we want to talk about their festivities.
 Because through these “small universes” the traditions of the people of Chiapas reflect their most vivid expression.
-The festivities are as diverse as their original peoples and as firm as their roots, still unshakable by the passage of time.
+The festivities are as diverse as their original peoples and as firm as their roots.
+Still unshakable by the passage of time.

 “FIESTA GRANDE DE CHIAPA DE CORZO” & THE “DANZA DE LOS PARACHICOS”.

 The “Danza de los Parachicos” is an Intangible Cultural Heritage of Humanity by UNESCO.
-This custom is part of the “Fiesta Grande de Chiapa de Corzo” (January 4-23 annually), which represents the celebration of mestizo integration.
+This custom is part of the “Fiesta Grande de Chiapa de Corzo” (January 4-23 annually).
+It represents the celebration of mestizo integration.
 With colorful costumes and fine masks carved in wood, the parachicos transform the streets into rivers of color and joy.
 Dancing, singing, and throwing cheers to Catholic saints.
 These characters carry the spirit of their festivity to every corner of this Magical Town.
 Chiapa de Corzo is located 15 km from Tuxtla Gutierrez.

 ZOQUE COITECO CARNIVAL OF CHIAPAS CULTURE